sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][histo]

-The next step is to initiate a Sliding Window Search in the left and right parts which we got from the histogram.
+The next step is to initiate a Sliding Window Search in the left and right parts which we got from the histogram:

 ![alt text][windows]

-The sliding window is applied in following steps:
+The sliding window is applied by following steps:

 1. The left and right start point is calculated based on the histogram.
 2. We then calculate the position of all non-zero x- and non-zero y-pixels.